aws-samples/amazon-forecast-samples/ForecastCheatSheet.md

 <a name="iteratebestpractice"/>
-## Iterating Models, What-if Best Practices
+## Iterating Models What-if Best Practices

 Some typical next iterations, in order of easiest-to-hardest and most-to-least expected incremental accuracy improvements: